 Working from home can be a good opportunity to learn some new skills that you don't normally have time for.
 But it can also be hard, especially if you are used to being out a lot.
 Here is a great collection of information and resources to help us all get set up for some great learning from home.
 Just click to download the document.
 Below that are lots of resources for you to use.
 Please let your PL know if you need support with anything.
 We will add new things each week and will also be posting on Twitter and Instagram @SouthQuayEd.

 Support with Meals :

-If your young person is elligible for Free School Meals, the government has announced a scheme for schools and colleges to use.
-Please discuss this with your SJL.
+If your young person is elligible for Free School Meals and you would like further information about the support available for your child, please discuss with your SJL.

-If your circumstances have changed and you believe your young person should now be eligible for Free School Meals, please discuss this with your SJL.
+If your circumstances have changed and you believe your young person should now be eligible for Free School Meals, please discuss this with your PL.

 More information on Free School Meals eligibility and how to apply is here:

 For more updates from your local authority and other safety and wellbeing information, please see our Parents / Carers pages.

 Websites for Online Learning

 All students should now be able to access their work online via EdClass.
 Your teachers can see the work you complete and provide feedback.
 Please speak to your PL if you are having trouble logging in.

 Maths Watch website has more resources for maths.